makehumancommunity/makehuman-static-website/content/MPFB/downloads.md

 Note that in order to get the most out of MPFB2, you will probably also want to download a few [Asset Packs]({{% relref "../../Assets/AssetPacks" %}})

+### Nightly builds are now extensions rather than addons

+*NOTICE:* After october 12, 2024, the format of MPFB2 has changes.
+Whereas it was previously a legacy addon, it is now an extension.

+*IF YOU UPGRADE FROM BETA-1 OR A PREVIOUS NIGHTLY BUILD YOU MUST TAKE SPECIFIC ACTION*

+You should read at least [What do I need to do when upgrading from addon to extension?]({{% relref "FAQ/upgrade_to_addon" %}})

-### Blender 4.1 now required
+### Blender 4.2 now required

-After may 7, 2024, all nightly builds require at least blender 4.1.
-There is no longer any specific blender4 nightly build.
+*NOTICE:* After august 20, 2024, all nightly builds require at least blender 4.2.

 ## Primary mirror